Living Well With a Stoma

 • Uncommon familial disorders

-• Degenerative changes in the bowel’s blood supply in preterm babies or the older adult
+• Degenerative changes in the bowel’s blood supply in preterm babies or older people

-• After-effects of radiation therapy to the pelvis.
+• After-effects of radiation therapy in the pelvic area.

 How Long Does a Person Have a Stoma For?